IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 At the full scope of this operator, output stream schema can be as shown below with all possible attributes.
 It is shown here to explain the basic and additional features of this operator.
 Not all real life applications will need all these attributes.
 You can decide to include or omit these attributes based on the specific features your application will need.
 Trimming the unused attributes will also help in reducing the message processing overhead and in turn help in receiving the speech data fragments faster.

 ```
-// The following is the schema of the first output stream for the
+// The following is the schema of the output stream for the
 // IBMVoiceGatewaySource operator.
 The first five attributes are
 // very important and the other ones are purely optional if some
 // scenarios really require them.